Adansonia digitata: Description

-All Adansonia develop large rounded indehiscent fruits which can be up to 25 cm long with a woody outer shell.
-African baobab fruits are quite variable in shape, from nearly round to cylindrical.
+All Adansonia develop large rounded indehiscent fruit which can be up to 25 cm long with a woody outer shell.
+African baobab fruit are quite variable in shape, from nearly round to cylindrical.
 The shell is 6-10 mm thick.
 Inside is a fleshy, light beige coloured pulp.
 As it dries, the pulp hardens into a crumbly powder.
 The seeds are hard and kidney-shaped with a .06-mm-thick coat.
-They show long-term dormancy, only germinating after fire or passing through an animal’s digestive tract.
+They show long-term dormancy, only germinating after fire or passing through an animal's digestive tract.
 It is thought that this is because the seed coat needs to be cracked or thinned to allow to water to penetrate before the seed can germinate.